sareken/employee-management-system/README.md

 Find the employee with the highest raise

-Data Storage (Text File Usage)
+Data Storage: 22100011016.txt
-All employee records are stored in a file named 22100011016.txt.
+All employee records are stored in a text file named 22100011016.txt.

-Each line in the file represents one employee, and fields are separated by hyphens (-):
+Each line in the file represents one employee.

+Fields are separated by hyphens (-).

+The format of each line is as follows:
 Name-Surname-ID-Age-NumberOfChildren-OldSalary-NewSalary
 Example:
 Ali-Kaya-101-35-2-10000-12000
 Ayse-Demir-102-29-0-9500-10500

-The file is appended when adding a new employee.

-It is rewritten when an employee is deleted or updated.
+The file is updated automatically whenever an employee is added, deleted, or modified.

-All calculations and lookups are done using this file.

 How to Run the Program
-Make sure Python is installed on your system (version 3.x).
+Make sure you have Python 3.x installed on your computer.

+Save the project Python script in the same folder as 22100011016.txt (or let the program create the file).

-Run the script in a terminal or command prompt: python your_script_name.py
+Open a terminal or command prompt and run the script using: python your_script_name.py
-Use the menu to perform actions.
-The file 22100011016.txt will be created automatically in the same directory.
+Follow the menu instructions displayed in the terminal.

-Note
-Input validation is included (for example, the program will re-ask for correct input type if a number is expected).
+Notes
+The program includes input validation.
+For example, if a number is expected, the program will prompt the user again if the input is incorrect.

-Employee ID must be unique and is used to identify and manage records.
+Each employee must have a unique ID, which is used to identify them in all operations.